-No action by RCTC Not under RCTC's authority.
-Assessed for general complince to ADA standards 810.7 Public Address Systems.
-Where public address systems convey audible information to the public, t No action by RCTC 810.7 Public Address Systems.
-Where public address systems convey audible information to the public, t same or equivalent information shall be provided in a visual format.
-Update any existing emergency evacuation procedures to include evacuation of individuals with disabilities during an emergency.
-Special procedures are required for assisting individuals with disabilities from a facility during an emerger SOC is a restricted entry building, designed for ADA compliance except for the items noted below.
+Issues/Barriers Identified Recommendations Comments /ADA Requirements 10.
+Public Address Not under RCTC's authority.
+Assessed for general compl i.
+There are LCD/LED Message screens at the stations that will show information that is conveyed on the public address system, both of which are controlled by SCRRA.
+These are not under RCTC's authority.
+No action by RCTC 810.7 Public Address Systems.
+Where public address systems or equivalent information shall be provided in a visu ii.
+Written Emergency Evacuation procedures were not available Update any existing emergency evacuation procedures to include evacuation of individuals with disabilities during an emergency.
+Special procedures are required for assisting individuals 11.
+Staff Facilities a) SOC SOC is a restricted entry building, designed for ADA com Bench in SOC: The long bench in locker area does not comply with 903 and does not allow turning space in front of lockers.
 Provide an ADA compliant bench and provide turning space for wheelchairs.
 803 Dressing, Fitting, and Locker Rooms 803.4 Benches.
-A bench complying with 903 shall be provided within the room.
-803.2 Turning Space.
-Turning space complying with 304 shall be provided within the room.
-903.3 Size.
-Benches shall have seats that are 42 inches (1065 mm) long minimum and 20 inches (510 m deep minimum and 24 inches (610 mm) deep maximum.
+A bench complying with 903 shall be pro 803.2 Turning Space.
+Turning space complying with 304 903.3 Size.
+Benches shall have seats that are 42 inches deep minimum and 24 inches (610 mm) deep maximum.
 903.4 Back Support.
-The bench shall provide for back support or shall be affixed to a wall.
-Back support shall be 42 inches (1065 mm) long minimum and shall extend from a point 2 inches (51 mm) maximum above the seat surface to a point 18 inches (455 mm) minimum above the seat surface.
-Back support shall be 21⁄2 inches (64 mm) maximum from the rear edge of the seat measured horizontally.
-Figure 903.4 Bench Back Support emergency evacuation procedures to include evacuation of individuals with disabilities during an emergency.
-Provide an ADA compliant bench and provide turning
+The bench shall provide for back s shall be 42 inches (1065 mm) long minimum and shall ex above the seat surface to a point 18 inches (455 mm) min be 21/2 inches (64 mm) maximum from the rear edge of th (a) (b) Figure 903.4 Bench Back Support plince to ADA standards systems convey audible information to the public, the isual format.

+Is with disabilities from a facility during an emergency.